Lunchtime workshops

 Delivery director, IMPOWER, UK

-Nicole is a healthcare strategist with clinical background and track record of delivering complex strategic transformation within the NHS.
-Proven ability to develop high-performing teams (MCA Team Leader Finalist) and deliver innovative, lasting results with C-suite clients.
-Passionate about developing transformative solutions and a healthier future for all.
+Nicole is a healthcare strategist with a clinical background and a track record of delivering complex strategic transformation within the NHS.
+She has a proven ability to develop high-performing teams (MCA Team Leader Finalist) and deliver innovative, lasting results with C-suite clients.
+She is passionate about developing transformative solutions and a healthier future for all.

-She has designed and managed large-scale programmes (using agile and waterfall approach), delivering strategic transformation at organisational and regional levels, development of successful business cases, designing digitally-enabled clinical services and fostering frontline ownership.
+Nicole has designed and managed large-scale programmes (using agile and waterfall approaches), delivering strategic transformation at organisational and regional levels, developing successful business cases, designing digitally-enabled clinical services and fostering frontline ownership.

 Bridging the gap: Delivering system and organisational change as part of transformative capital investment